Cardinals vs. Athletics Player Props Betting Odds

-The St. Louis Cardinals host the Oakland Athletics at Busch Stadium on Monday at 7:45 PM ET.
-Those looking to place a player prop bet can find odds on Nolan Arenado and others in this contest.
+Oddsmakers have listed player props for Nolan Arenado and others when the St. Louis Cardinals host the Oakland Athletics at Busch Stadium on Tuesday at 7:45 PM ET.

 Bet on this matchup or its props with BetMGM!